iandesj/aperture-idp/README.md

 ### Usage

 1. Navigate to the Software Catalog page
-2. Click the "Import from GitHub" button
+2. Click the "Import Catalog Data" button
 3. Wait for the import to complete
 4. Imported components will be merged with local components
 5. Components from GitHub will show a "GitHub" badge